3liz/lizmap-javascript-scripts/library/tools/show_statistics_on_selection/README.md

 You should add both the **CSS** file `show_statistics_on_selection.css` and the **JS** file `show_statistics_on_selection.js` in your `media/js/project_name` folder, as described in [Lizmap Web Client documentation](https://docs.lizmap.com/current/en/publish/customization/javascript.html?#adding-your-own-javascript)

-You can configure the layer, fields and aggregate functions by updating the `statistics_config` variable.
+You can configure the layers, fields and aggregate functions by updating the `statistics_config` variable.

 ```javascript
     // Aggregate functions can be: